jellyfin/jellyfin.org/docs/general/server/media/excluding-directory.md

 :::tip

-When creating a `.ignore` file, ensure that you refresh/rescan the library afterwards for it to be applied.
+When creating or updating a `.ignore` file, ensure that you refresh/rescan the library afterwards for it to be applied.

 :::